mathans1695/Python-Practice/README.md

    - **Scraping companies data from html files** - *Program to scrape companies data from local html files located in the folder 'companies data in html files/10'.
 Data scraper processed 8542 html files and extracted away 22000 companies data into a csv file*

-   - **Tirupur database scraper** - *Program to convert an excel file (data.xlsx) containing companies data into an csv file of desired format.
+   - **Tirupur database scraper** - *Program to convert an excel file (data.xlsx) containing companies data into a csv file of desired format.
 Datascraper2.py file will do the job better.
 The sample.csv file is the output and finished.xlsx is the result of manual processing of sample.csv file*

 # Own Python Module